openstack/openstack-ansible-os_gnocchi/README.rst

 TODO
 ^^^^
-Work out the ceilometer config to send metrics to gnocchi for storage.
+- Work out the ceilometer config to send metrics to gnocchi for storage.
+- Switch to memcached as default coordinator ala "memcached://localhost:11211?timeout=5"
+- Switch to Swift as default storage

 Role Variables
 --------------